zcy1024/sui-move-bootcamp/I5/README.md

 In this section we will work with the use of common Kiosk rules that are used to force royalties when trading Swords.

+## Sword Contract

+This project uses the same Sword contract as in [I4].
+The contract (`sword.move`) is a simple NFT implementation that creates swords with the following properties:
+- Name
+- Damage value
+- Special effects (as a vector of strings)
+- Display metadata (name, image URL, description)

 ## Project Structure

 The codebase consists of several key components: